One of the most commonly asked questions among cyclists is,

-While it sounds like a very simple and straightforward question, unfortunately, there isn’t an exact answer.
+While it sounds like a straightforward question, unfortunately, there isn’t an exact answer.
 There have been plenty of debates among cyclists over the years.
-Ask 10 cyclists and you’d probably end up with 10 different answers.
-If you ask your local bike shops, you might also get various answers to the same question.
+Ask 10 cyclists, and you’d probably end up with 10 different answers.
+If you ask your local bike shops, you might get various answers to the same question.

-A quick look at some of the leading brands and you’ll quickly notice that their recommendations of when to replace the chain aren’t consistent with each other either.
+A quick look at some leading brands and you’ll quickly notice that their recommendations of when to replace the chain aren’t consistent with each other either.

 Basics of a chain wear